-Focus on increasing access to naloxone...rather than which product to use.
+Focus on increasing access to naloxone...rather than which product to dispense.
 Tailor the choice based on patient and payer preference.

-In general, prescribe a ready-to-use nasal spray for ease of administration.
+In general, recommend a ready-to-use nasal spray for ease of administration.
 Narcan or Kloxxado costs about $130/2 doses...but expect more payers to cover Narcan for now.

-Or consider an intranasal or IM naloxone kit...pharmacies may be able to prepare these, using syringes, vials, etc. These kits start at about $30...but require some patient assembly.
+Or consider preparing an intranasal or IM naloxone kit.
+These start at about $30...but require some patient assembly.

 If needed, refer to local programs that offer naloxone at no charge.

 Continue to discuss naloxone with each Rx for opioids or meds for opioid use disorder...this is recommended in labeling.

 Bring up naloxone as a routine and automatic part of opioid counseling, just as you'd educate about constipation.

 Use clear language that avoids stigma.
 For example, say, "Naloxone's like a seat belt, it's there to keep you safe."